insikizi23/insikizi23/README.md

 ### Hi, I'm Insiah!! 👋

-I’m a student currently learning data structures and algorithms and I'm excited to continue to learn more as I delve into the vast world of computer science. 📚
+I’m a student currently learning data structures and algorithms.
+I'm excited to continue to learn more as I delve into the vast world of computer science. 📚